Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and newspapers.

 - The smaller white ball is called Jack.

-- Spikeball was called Slammo after the equipment used to play it.
+Spikeball was called Slammo after the equipment was used to play it.
 It’s also known as Bounceball.

-- If you played washers in the northeastern part of the country then played it in the south or in the west, rules of the game may be quite different.
+If you played washers in the northeastern part of the country and then played it in the south or in the west, the rules of the game may be quite different.

 Like other toss games, it’s rooted in ancient Egypt.
 Two theories about its U.S. introduction exist:

 - When pioneers took a break from their long journeys, they used their wagon wheel washers to play the game.